 Professor of Sustainable Design

-Director of Studies for St Edmund's and Selwyn Colleges
+Director of Studies (Jesus, St Edmund's and Selwyn)

-Koen's research activities are focused on the environmental performance of buildings and cities - with a particular interest in human perception and behaviour - which are the topics of funded research projects and his PhD students.
-Recent major funded research projects include:
+Koen's academic activities are focused on the environmental performance of buildings and cities - with a particular interest in human perception and behaviour - which are the topics of funded research projects and his PhD students.
+Recent major research projects include: